poseidon/typhoon/docs/cl/aws.md

 Check the list of valid [instance types](https://aws.amazon.com/ec2/instance-types/).

+!!! warning
+    Do not choose a `controller_type` smaller than `t2.small`.
+Smaller instances are not sufficient for running a controller.

 !!! tip "MTU"
     If your EC2 instance type supports [Jumbo frames](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#jumbo_frame_instances) (most do), we recommend you change the `network_mtu` to 8991!
 You will get better pod-to-pod bandwidth.